Nueces massacre: Background

 The Union Loyal League, organized by several Forty-Eighters, was one such militia.
-The actual purpose of the league is still a debated issue.
+The actual purpose of the league is still debated.
 Historians Robert Shook and Stanley McGowen acknowledge, as German Texans maintained at the time, that the group's expressed purpose was to defend the Hill Country from Indians and outlaws.
 Confederates, they confirm, considered the Union Loyal League the enforcement arm of German-Unionist sentiment.
 Confederate officers even implicated the organization in strategies to free U.S. Army soldiers from Camp Verde.

 With a need for more soldiers, the Confederacy established a draft.
 The Germans did not want to fight against the United States and objected to being drafted.
 The buildup to this event began in the spring of 1862 with the Confederacy's initiation of conscription of Texans, to which many German Texans voiced their objection.
 The Confederate Conscription Act of 1862 turned general German objection into open opposition.
 Because of this opposition, General Hamilton Bee dispatched Captain James Duff to Gillespie County.
 In late May 1862, Captain Duff imposed martial law.
 While in Gillespie County, Captain Duff arrested and executed two Germans.
 The harsh conduct convinced several Germans to leave Texas.
 Frederick "Fritz" Tegener and his Union Loyal League associates planned a departure.
 They aimed to enter Mexico and make their way to U.S.-controlled New Orleans.